All Episodes

 I'll be honest with you.

-It's an Adam Schiff hole.
+It's an Adam shiff hole.

 That's the only way to put it.

-It should not be included in New York City, it should not be included in what we're doing here.
+It should not be included in what we're doing here.

 Like it is literally its own state, its own thing.

-I mean, you gotta go to see more of this.
+We're going to see more of this.

-You're you're raising a good point in Buckhead.
+You're raising a good point in Buckhead.

-Now Yeah, exactly.
+Yeah, exactly.

-When I worked in radio in Atlanta in 92 to 96, okay.
+When I worked in radio in Atlanta in 92 to 96, okay, I remember I was in Huntsville from 90 to 92.

-But when I was in Atlanta from 92 to 96, I worked with Sluggo, as you know.
+But when I was in Atlanta from 92 to 96, I worked with Slugo, as you know, and I've been talking to him.

 Oh, I didn't know that.

-Anyway, I lived I worked in Buckhead.
+Anyway, I worked in Buckhead.

 I hung out in Buckhead.

-And Buckhead now, because the defund dismantle insanity of Atlanta used to be part of Atlanta, they're now seceding from Atlanta, and I think they'll do it successfully.
+And Buckhead now, because the defund dismantle insanity of Atlanta used to be part of Atlanta.

-And they're doing it because they want to have a real police force, real safety and security, uh, real law and order, and they they want to clean up their city before and not get sucked into the bad policies of Atlanta proper.
+And they're doing it because they want to have a real police force, real safety and security, real law and order, and they want to clean up their city before and not get sucked into the bad policies of Atlanta proper.

-And that, you know what, that is a very real effort.
+That is a very real effort.

-And that is happening in a lot of different places all over the United States, where it's sort of like that divorce decree.
+And that is happening in a lot of different places all over the United States where it's sort of like that divorce decree.

 I think we did it back in, I can't remember if it was 08 or 12, but there was a divorce decree that somebody put out between different parts of the right and the left in the United States.